srobo/volunteer-emails/SR2019/2019-04-14-competition-feedback.md

 A huge thank you for helping out at this year's competition, we wouldn't be able to make it happen without your efforts.
-If you'd like to be reimbursed for any trsvel expenses, now's the time to send in your receipts.
+If you'd like to be reimbursed for any travel expenses, now's the time to send in your receipts.
 We'd also like to hear how we can improve for the future.

 ## Travel Reimbursement